There’s no doubt that a child changes everything when he or she bursts onto the scene. Sometimes these changes are planned for, and others aren’t.

 Healthy Children, Yet an Unhealthy Marriage

 But then those dreams backfire as the marriage becomes child-centered.
 It’s then that the marital relationship takes a back burner.
 The problem is, many child-centered marriages burn out before or shortly after the children are grown.
-The reason is because both spouses forgot to grow their own relationship along with trying to raise their children.
+The reason is because both spouses forgot to grow their own relationship along with raising their children.

-That’s what author Jill Savage came to realize.
+That’s what author Jill Savage realized.
 Her marriage was almost destroyed because they gave so much to their children.
 They had totally neglected their own relationship.
 In a Marriage Partnership Magazine article titled, “A Child Centered Life” she wrote:

 “Our life had been revolving around our children —a huge factor in our marriage mess.
 It was throwing us off balance.
 Mark and I had begun to let our children run things at home, including how much time we spent together as a couple.
 We didn’t want to leave the kids because they’d have ‘separation anxiety.’
 We both feared that something might happen to them if we left them in the care of someone else.
 We didn’t live near family, so childcare was always a problem.